New Brunswick Provincial Nominee Program: Post-Graduate Entrepreneurial Stream

 The Post-Graduate Entrepreneurial Stream (PGES) is an economic immigration option under the New Brunswick Provincial Nominee Program (NBPNP).
 It is open to individuals who have graduated from a recognized university or community college in New Brunswick.

-In order to apply for the NBPNP PGES, individuals need to submit an Expression of Interest (EOI) to the New Brunswick Department of Post-Secondary Education, Training and Labour.
+In order to apply for the NBPNP PGES, individuals must first submit an Expression of Interest (EOI) to the New Brunswick Department of Post-Secondary Education, Training and Labour.
 EOIs will be assessed according to the following factors: age, language, education, work experience, the economic benefit of the business in NB and adaptability.
-Candidates selected by the NBPNP will be issued an invitation to apply for a provincial nomination under the NBPNP.
+Candidates selected by the NBPNP will be issued an invitation to apply for a provincial nomination from New Brunswick.

 - Eligibility Requirements for Applicants